lucas-fpaiva/Forroset/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]

 # Forroset
-In this repository, we introduce Forroset, a dataset that contains extensive information on over 2900 forró songs.
-Its 40 columns offer information ranging from the song's authors to technical details such as the beat position and length.
-Forroset also includes over 1400 song lyrics and provided MP3 files for all dataset songs, allowing users to explore and develop new applications forró's reach.
+Forroset is a dataset that contains information on over 2900 forró songs.
+It includes over 1400 song lyrics and provided MP3 files for all tracks.

 # Licence
 This work is available under a [Attribution 4.0 International (CC BY 4.0) ][cc-by].
 See the [LICENSE](LICENSE.md) file for rights and limitations of this licence.